-- (3) Appeal.
-Any dispute regarding the application of this § 120-909C or the amount required to be paid, either in advance or upon completion, may be appealed, in writing, within 10 days to the Town Manager.
-The Town Manager, after due notice and investigation and for good cause shown, may affirm, modify, or reverse the disputed decision or reduce the amount assessed. - (4) Limitations.
-In an effort to minimize the use of outside or independent consulting, the provisions of this § 120-909C shall be subject to the following additional limitations: - (a) The Planner, based on his/her work load and in his/her sole discretion, may immediately refer to outside or independent consulting any major subdivision plan.
+- 3. Appeal.
+Any dispute regarding the application of this Subsection 909.C. or the amount required to be paid, either in advance or upon completion, may be appealed in writing within 10 days to the Town Manager.
+The Town Manager, after due notice and investigation and for good cause shown, may affirm, modify, or reverse the disputed decision or reduce the amount assessed. - 4.
+Limitations.
+In an effort to minimize the use of outside or independent consulting, the provisions of this Subsection 909.C. shall be subject to the following additional limitations: - (a) The Planner, based on his/her work load and in his/her sole discretion, may immediately refer to outside or independent consulting any Major Subdivision plan.
 The Town shall charge for this review based on the billing rates of the retained consultant.
-The first four hours of the review shall be paid for with the project's application fee.
-Review work beyond the initial four hours shall be paid for with the escrow established in § 120-909C(2), above. - (5) Construction observation fee.
-At least five days prior to the commencement of construction, the applicant shall pay to the Town a construction observation fee.
+The first four (4) hours of the review shall be paid for with the project's application fee.
+Review work beyond the initial four (4) hours shall be paid for with the escrow established in Subsection 909.C.2., above. - 5.
+Construction Observation Fee.
+At least five (5) days prior to the commencement of construction, the applicant shall pay to the Town a construction observation fee.
 The fee shall be calculated and administered as follows: - (a) The applicant's engineer/representative shall prepare a line-item cost estimate of all site improvements. - (b) The Town's consulting engineer shall review the cost estimate.
-This review shall be withdrawn from the escrow balance established in § 120-909C(2), above. - (c) The applicant shall post with the Town an amount equal to 3% of the cost estimate for site improvements.
-If, and when, a construction observation will result in the Town exceeding the 3% of site improvements amount, the Town's consulting engineer will submit a written notice stating the reasons why the estimate is to be exceeded, and by how much. - (d) If the balance in the observation fee account shall be drawn down by 75%, the Town shall notify the applicant and require that an additional amount be deposited to cover the cost of remaining work before any such remaining work is undertaken.
-The Town shall continue to notify the applicant and require that any such additional amount(s) be deposited whenever the balance of the account is drawn down by 75% of the original deposit. - (e) Any and all unused inspection fee funds shall be returned to the applicant. - (6) This § 120-909C shall be administered by the Planning Director or other Town employee responsible for administering the ordinance under which review is sought.
-No building permit, commencement of any construction or site preparation, or certificate of occupancy may be issued or released until all fees assessed hereunder have been paid in full. - D. Establishment of fees.
-The municipal officers may, from time to time, establish the appropriate fees following posting of the proposed schedule of fees and public hearing.
+This review shall be withdrawn from the escrow balance established in Subsection 909.C.2., above. - (c) The applicant shall post with the Town an amount equal to 3% of the cost estimate for site improvements. - (1) If, and when, a construction observation will result in the Town exceeding the 3% of site improvements amount, the Town's consulting engineer will submit a written notice stating the reasons why the estimate is to be exceeded, and by how much.

+- (d) If the balance in the observation fee account shall be drawn down by 75 percent, the Town shall notify the applicant and require that an additional amount be deposited to cover the cost of remaining work before any such remaining work is undertaken. - (1) The Town shall continue to notify the applicant and require that any such additional amount(s) be deposited whenever the balance of the account is drawn down by 75 percent of the original deposit. - (e) Any and all unused inspection fee funds shall be returned to the applicant. - 6.
+This Subsection 909.C. shall be administered by the Planning Director or other Town employee responsible for administering the ordinance under which review is sought. - (a) No building permit, commencement of any construction or site preparation, or certificate of occupancy may be issued or released until all fees assessed hereunder have been paid in full. - D. Establishment of Fees.
+The Municipal Officers may, from time to time, establish the appropriate fees following posting of the proposed schedule of fees and public hearing.